Caitlyn (Kate) Mancuso | Philadelphia | Hogan Lovells

 Won dismissal of products liability claims against a global social media company, with the Central District of California holding for the first time that the company's mobile app is not a "product."

-On a case of first impression in New Jersey, successfully quashed a third-party subpoena from a DUI defendant seeking proprietary and confidential information from a laboratory drug testing provider.
+On a case of first impression in New Jersey, successfully quashed a third-party subpoena from a defendant seeking proprietary and confidential information from a laboratory drug testing provider.

 Successfully appealed the initial denial of Social Security Income benefits for a disabled client, resulting in back pay benefits of approximately US$40,000 as well as future benefits.